GpBawa/Mod2Sat_BurnedArea/README.md

 Mod2Sat: hybrid MODIS and Sentinel algorithm for estimating post-monsoon burned area from agricultural fires in northwestern India

-This algorithm is based in Google Earth Engine (EE) and R.
+This algorithm is based in Google Earth Engine (EE).

 ## EE Repository